Jerome Wolken: Lens

 He developed the Light Concentrating Lens System in the 1980s, modeled on the lenses of the deep sea creatures he studied, earning U.S. patent 4,669,832 on June 2, 1987, for his development.
 The system used a set of pear-shaped lenses whose geometric relationship between the curves at the top and bottom of each lens allowed them to gather 10 times more light than standard lenses.
 In addition to their use in astronomy and medicine and photography, the lenses could be worn by individuals with cataracts to provide them with improved vision.

 He wrote more than 100 articles for scientific journals and wrote or edited 11 books in his field.
 He continued his research at Carnegie Mellon after his official retirement from the university in 1982.

 Personal life

 A resident of Pittsburgh, Wolken died at his home there at age 82 on May 10, 1999.
 He was survived by his second wife, their daughter Johanna Zorn and a son Erik Wolken.
 He was also survived by a daughter, Ann Alexandra Wolken, a Los Angeles-based artist.
-A son, the late Jonathan Wolken, founder of Pilobolus dance company (July 12, 1949 – June 13, 2010) were from his first marriage, to Dorothy Mallinger Wolken, who died in 1954.
+A son, Jonathan Wolken, founder of Pilobolus dance company, was from his first marriage, to Dorothy Mallinger Wolken, who died in 1954.